 On May 26, 2016, former travel nurse Verna Maxwell Clarke filed a complaint against AMN Services, LLC, in California Superior Court in Los Angeles County.
 The Company removed the case to the United States District Court for the Central District of California (Case No. 2:16-cv-04132-DSF-KS) (the "Clarke Matter").
 The complaint asserts that, due to the Company's per diem adjustment practices, traveling nurses' per diem benefits should be included in their regular rate of pay for the purposes of calculating their overtime compensation.
 On June 26, 2018, the district court denied the plaintiffs' Motion for Summary Judgment in its entirety, and granted the Company's Motion for Summary Judgment with respect to the plaintiffs' per diem and overtime claims.
-The plaintiffs filed an appeal of the judgment relating to the per diem claims with the Ninth Circuit of Appeals (the "Ninth Circuit").
-On February 8, 2021, a three-judge panel of the Ninth Circuit issued an opinion that reversed the district court's granting of the Company's Motion for Summary Judgment in fisse of a company's Motion for Summary Judgment in fisse of a company field a Petition for Writ of Certiorari in the United States Supreme Court seeking review of the Ninth Circuit's decision, which was denied on December 13, 2021.
+The plaintiffs filed an appeal of the judgment relating to the per diem claims with the Ninth Circuit Court of Appeals (the "Ninth Circuit").
+On February 8, 2021, a three-judge panel of the Ninth Circuit issued an opinion that reversed the district court's granting of the Company's Motion for Summary Judgment and remanded the matter to the district court instructing the district to enter partial summary judgment in favor of the plaintiffs.
+On May 7, 2021, the Ninth Circuit issued an order denying the Company's petition for rehearing.
+On August 26, 2021, the Company filed a Petition for Writ of Certiorari in the United States Supreme Court seeking review of the Ninth Circuit's decision, which was denied on December 13, 2021.
 The United States District Court lifted the stay on this matter on December 17, 2021, and litigation in the District Court has resumed.